 Dressing like a girl and being in a girl’s head are not the same challenge, as Peter finds out.

 When Peter awakes in the head of a girl, he is both delighted and alarmed that his secret yearnings have become reality.
 Very quickly, however, his error is apparent; this girl is not him.
 Kaitling –that’s her name– is twelve years old, like him.
 She’s the daughter of a magician, a prominent figure in another world.
 Boy and girl travel back and forth from each other’s minds but have little time to get acquainted before the island is overrun by warrior priests and she has to flee.
-At home, a conflict erupts in Peter’s family forcing him to take refuge at a friend's place.
-Meanwhile at school, a haughty new girl goads him about his girlishness and, spitting in his face, vows to rid the earth of people like him.
+At home, a conflict erupts when Peter is caught wearing his sister's clothes.
+He takes refuge at a friend's place who encourages him to dress as a girl.
+Meanwhile at school, a haughty new girl goads him about his girlishness and, spitting in his face, vows to rid the earth of him.
 The stage seems set for a desperate struggle to survive, but will ingenuity and youthful fervour be enough against folly and fanaticism?

 Chapter One - Peter glanced at the date pinned to the school notice board: Friday, May 13th, 1960.
 For a Friday 13th, he’d managed to escape the worst so far, but who knew what catastrophe might be waiting in ambush...

 Chapter Two - Peter pushed down hard on the pedals until he breasted the crown of the hill on which their house was built, a solitary, single-storey building.
 After the long ride from school, he was glad to get off and walk...